// build

 • UX design & prototyping

-Design and user testing before any code is written — because changing a prototype is cheap, changing code is not.
+Design and user testing before any code is written, because changing a prototype is cheap and changing code is not.

 • App Store & Play Store submission